UW-Libraries/vanilla-hyrax/README.md

 * Background resque workers should have already been started by ansible.
 * Start development rails server (needs to start as sudo until I figure out perms)
 `sudo rails server -b 0.0.0.0`

+# Check Sufia is Running
+Open a browser and go to `localhost:3000`.
+The initial load will take a bit (you'll see activity in SSH window as the rails server processes the request).

+# Create a User
+Go to `http://localhost:3000/users/sign_up` and create a new user (you will be making this user an admin in the next step).

 # Create admin user
 Follow the instructions on the main hydra sufia github page under admin users.